Scheduled at 2:15pm in Standley I Lab on Wednesday, November 15 ().#10405

 Cognitive/Learning, Deaf/Hard of Hearing, Mobility, Vision

 Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Uncategorized, Web/Media Access

 Sharron Rush is Co-founder and Executive Director of Knowbility, a nonprofit advocacy and consulting group based in Austin Texas.
-Starting with the invention of the Accessibility Internet Rally (AIR) program in 1998, Sharron has been a pioneer in offering digital accessibility as a way for companies to innovate and increase market share.
+Starting with the invention of the Accessibility Internet Rally (AIR) program in 1998, Sharron has been a pioneer in advocating for digital accessibility as a way for organizations to innovate and reach broader markets.
 She is an enthusiastic community builder and serves as co-chair of the Education and Outreach Working Group of the Web Accessibility Initiative of the W3C.